Big Sky Resort is closed for the summer season. We hope to see you next year!

 Customized for your group, this one-hour guided experience will take you around the mountain via chairlift to learn about Big Sky Resort and the natural beauty that surrounds us.
 Take a ride up Explorer and learn about local flora and fauna, or take in the sweeping views of Lone Mountain and Spanish Peaks from the top of Swift Current 6 or Ramcharger 8.

 Exploring the resort and its surroundings by foot is a great way to get immersed in Montana’s wild landscapes

 This is a multi-use trail system (motorized vehicles and horses not allowed).
 Bikers must yield to hikers.
 Pets must be under control at all times.
 Please clean up after your pet.
 Smoking is prohibited.

 Be sensitive to your surroundings.
 Wet trails are vulnerable to erosion and damage.
 Stay on existing trails, respect signage, and please pack out your trash.

 Know your equipment, your ability, and the area in which you are traveling.
 Be prepared and carry the necessary gear for changes in weather and other conditions.

 Be Bear Aware

 Are you prepared to encounter one?
 Be alert, make noise, carry bear spray, avoid hiking alone, and do not run.
-For more information and tips, read about Bear Safety on the Montana Fish, Wildlife, and Parks website.
+For more information and tips, read about Bear Safety on the National Park Service website.